Star Tours – The Adventures Continue Disney’s Hollywood Studios

 Learn more about Star Tours with this AllEars TV video!

-Star Tours-The Adventures Continue is a TIER 2 FASTPASS+ attraction.
-The average waits typically range between 30 – 60 minutes.
+Lightning Lane access for Star Tours-The Adventures Continue is available with the purchase of Genie+.
+The average standby waits typically range between 30 – 60 minutes.

 Attraction Length: Approximately 7 minutes (including boarding at Starspeeder gate).
 Actual show is approximately 5 minutes.